mauriiciobarbosa/designpatterns/src/designpatterns/composite/README.md

 Composite lets clients treat individual objects and compositions of objects uniformly.

 Using a design pattern that follows the `Composite Pattern` allow us to write some simple code that can apply the same operation (like printing) over the entire structure.
-In other words, in most case we can ignore the differences between compositions of objects and individual objects.
+In most cases we can ignore the differences between compositions of objects and individual objects.

 <br />![Composite Pattern ](http://www.java2novice.com/images/composite.png)<br /><br />

 In our example we created a math framework to handle basic math operations using the `Composite Pattern`.
-Each operation is wrapped in a `composite object` which contains two other components.
+Each operation is wrapped into a `composite object` which contains two other components.
 Each component can be a number (`leaf`) or another operation.
 In order to get the result we just need to execute the `eval()` method at the root component.
 The root component delegates to their children the operation and uses the result to calculate its operation.